snowfusha/Python-data-analytics-quiz-1/README.md

 # Python-data-analytics-quiz-1
-This is my first project in python data analytics, I processed the survey data from Stack Overflow,using Pandas lybrary my code will display : desired rows and columns of the table, indexing of a specific column of the table;
+This is my first project in python data analytics, I processed the survey data from Stack Overflow,using Pandas library my code will display : desired rows and columns of the table, indexing of a specific column of the table;
 2 parameter dependent filter.